-Exposure category Method and explanation variables History and calibration Regulatory requirements Corporates factor by account type (guarantee and validation: > 10 years provi or credit facility), score type, and probability of default.
-The g by the The level of the conversion factor should be set so as to provide an estimate of withdrawals in an economic downturn The guarantee conversion factor has a parameter determined by the authorities of 100 % for loan guarantees and 50 % for contract and other guarantees.
-Retail Model that assigns conversion factor by account type (guarantee or credit facility) Data basis for estimation and validation: > 10 years The level of the conversion factor should be set so as to provide an estimate of withdrawals in an economic downturn The guarantee conversion factor has a parameter determined by the authorities of 100 % for loan guarantees and 50 % for contract and other guarantees.
+Exposure class Method and explanatory variables History and calibration Regulatory requirements Institutions credit facility), score type, Data basis for estimation and validation: > 10 years When calibrating the level, we have used observed levels of conversion factor during The level of the conversion factor should be set so as to provide an estimate of withdrawals in an economic downturn and probability of default. the estimate period.
+In our model, clients are assigned a conversion factor between 40% and 100%.
+The guarantee conversion factor has a parameter determined by the authorities of 100% for loan guarantees and 50% for contract and other guarantees.
+Retail j. (o Data basis for estimation and validation: > 10 years When calibrating the level, we have used observed levels of conversion factor during The level of the conversion factor should be set so as to provide an estimate of withdrawals in an economic downturn the estimate period.
+In our model, clients are assigned a conversion factor between 40% and 100%.
+The guarantee conversion factor has a parameter determined by the authorities of 100% for loan guarantees and 50% for contract and other guarantees.